 Purpose

 The Apprentice Supervisor creates a school, where the apprentice can attend an external training.
 An apprentice school is a training establishment outside your business.
-Already existing schools are also listed and can be maintained by the Apprentice Supervisor as required.
+Already existing schools are listed, too and can be maintained by the Apprentice Supervisor as required.

 Procedure